Slides from Ashby's tutorial talk,

 pg.
 1 Ashby showed

-Global Positioning System is an excellent context
+Global Positioning System is an excellent context for teaching

-The fundamental principles of
+relativity.
+The fundamental

-reference frames, including
+understanding of reference frames,

-accelerating frames and the
+including accelerating frames

-the relativity of simultaneity
+dealing with the relativity of

-is a central problem of operating a GPS.
+simultaneity is a central problem of operating a GPS.

 pg.
 2 Ashby